 The NIH is federally funded by taxpayers.
+(Read more here about how NIH research funding benefits everyone.)
 Once accepted into the study, and as of 2017, all treatment and care provided by the NIH is free to patients.

 Children and their families can stay at the Children’s Inn for free, which is conveniently located directly across from the NIH.
 The Children’s Inn provides a comfortable child and teen-friendly home away from home for all kids needing treatment at the NIH.

 For adult patients, accommodations can be made at local hotels for a reduced cost.